 The buildings on this list are obviously impressive, but keep in mind that you don’t need to go big to take advantage of modern technology.
 With Resonai, you can gradually layer solutions with the confidence that every component is fully integrated.
 Down the line, integration pays dividends: It ensures a single point of control, eliminates data silos, and powers analytics.

 By committing to an integrated smart building vendor, you can also access advanced automations and custom applications.
-It’s all possible with Vera, our proprietary AI platform for digitizing physical spaces.
-Like the control centers used in some of these buildings, Vera comes with an all-access admin panel for remotely managing buildings, devices, and equipment.
+It’s all possible with Vera, our comprehensive computer vision smart building platform.

 Here are a few ways the Vera platform helps with facilities management: